-In my article, Why National Parks are Good for Your Health, I introduced you to Nature Engagement Levels (N.E.L.s), part of Humana’s #StartWithHealthy campaign—you can measure yours right here.
-But, if you really want to raise your engagement with nature, you need to park the car, put those feet on the ground, and hit the trail on some of my favorite fall national park hikes.
+If you really want to raise your engagement with nature, you need to park the car, put those feet on the ground, and hit the trail on some of my favorite fall national park hikes.
 Here are my tips for making the most of your time on the trail:

-Your N.E.L.s will be off the scale on the hike to Bullhead Lake, a mostly level 8-mile-round-trip hike in the Many Glacier area of Glacier National Park.
+Your fall hike enjoyment meter will be off the scale on the hike to Bullhead Lake, a mostly level 8-mile-round-trip hike in the Many Glacier area of Glacier National Park.
 Picture alpine meadows surrounded by dramatic mountains, not to mention the beauty of three lakes and a waterfall.
 A swath of golden aspens, if they’ve turned before you arrive, completes the scene.

 Although this portion of the Swiftcurrent Trail is a popular day hike, there’s plenty of space for sitting on rocks to gaze at the deep blue waters of Bullhead Lake.
 Enjoy a picnic lunch before heading back to the trailhead.

 Beware: Bears are attracted to the huckleberry crop surrounding the trail.
 During the fall, bears are focused on eating as much as they can before hibernation.
 Make noise and always carry bear spray with you.